mostafamedhat1983/ODC-project/README.md

 ```

 This is the 'docker-install.yaml' file
 it installs docker, start docker service ,configure Docker to start automatically at boot, pulls theapp image from docker hub
-the run the image in the background and forward port 5000 from docker container to port 80 on host to eanble easier url access
+then run the image in the background and forward port 5000 from docker container to port 80 on host to eanble easier url access
 ```groovy
 - name: install docker and run image
   hosts: webservers